 I HAVE boarded for five years, three years at my previous school and two years at Ripon Grammar School.
 I found coming to a state boarding school from a private school very different, but not in a bad way.
 Boarding at RGS really has changed my life for the better.

-The education was of a much higher standard and I felt I was more in the ‘real world’ as I enjoyed the valuable experience of having a part-time job throughout my two years, something that has helped me at interviews since.
+The education is of a much higher standard and I felt I was more in the ‘real world’ as I enjoyed the valuable experience of having a part-time job throughout my two years, something that has helped me at interviews since.

 Being comfortable in a house when you are boarding is incredibly important and RGS exceeded all my expectations, with boarding staff making my experience so much better in that they were always available to talk when needed.